 Pregnancy time is vulnerable.
 I made the mistake of not keeping pregnant Swordtails in a large tank.
-This resulted in the death of some of the fries (abortion of my female Swordtail fish).
+This resulted in the death of some of the fry (abortion of my female Swordtail fish).

 Thus, you should give constant attention to details in your Swordtail.

 How Many Babies Do Swordtails Bear?

 A Swordtail bears around 80-100 babies in a single pregnancy.
 However, there might be the death of some fry due to the stress on pregnant Swordtail.